zhilyzhang/PGSRNet/README.md

 # BPANet
-The code for BPANet will be publicly available upon acceptance of this paper.
+The source code of BPANet will be made publicly available upon acceptance of the corresponding paper.